sashastefanski/RotaringTextView/README.md

-# RotaringTextView
+# RotatingTextView
-RotaringTextView is for Mac OS X 10.6 or newer
+RotatingTextView is for Mac OS X 10.6 or newer